jjanborowka/task_wallfacer/README.md

 - try catch so record is not removed from ROW_INPUT_TABLE if something fails
 - Inserts into fact table after finding right DATE_ID
 - calculates statistic and update statistic table
-- send event to frontend
+- send event to backend

 ## COMMENTS
 - data warehouse is structured for serving analytics queries